nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 layout: layouts/post.njk
 ---

-When adding a new service request I found the following list a fairly common sequence of steps I need to take care of:
+When adding a new service request I've found the following list a fairly common sequence of steps I should take care of:

 1. <a href="{{ '#1.-routing' | url }}">Routing</a>
 2. <a href="{{ '#2.-authentication' | url }}">Authentication</a>